audioscavenger/BiasBuster/README.md

     - [ ] extract presenters' names
     - [ ] should the case matter for title?
     - [ ] add bias_score.py from https://github.com/auroracramer/language-model-bias
+    - [ ] add metadata in EXIF
+    - [ ] check if AVIF/WebP would be a better choice then png for word clouds
   - [ ] misc
     - [ ] BUG: 0 bytes mp3 will crash the batch completely
     - [ ] BUG: streams sometimes interrupt for reasons.
 Must find a way to restart the download